bevyengine/rfcs/rfcs/ui-building-blocks.md

 Keeping the UI in the ECS ensures we can take advantage of its features and improvements, enabling a data-driven workflow for UI designers and artists.

+### Why not just integrate another UI solution?

+Many other game engines and similar GUI tools simply integrate directly into an existing UI framework, commonly the web stack of CSS / HTML / JS.
+This has obvious advantages, namely:

+1. It is already built: we could hypothetically save a lot of development effort rather than reimplementing all of the various algorithms and widgets.
+2. It's already proven: such an approach is already used in other engines and AAA games.
+3. Many developers already know how to use the tools, and great learning materials exist.

+However, it also comes with serious disadvantages:

+1. When designing UIs for games, it is often *very* unclear where gameplay ends and UI begins.
+Using an external UI library would force a hard separation between the two, resulting in users attempting to do UI-like tasks in the ECS anyways but with minimal support or guidance.
+2. Translating data in and out of the ECS is very common.
+While a model-view separation may be a useful architecture for maintainability, this translation process is necessarily fairly challenging, resulting in an extended API surface area to learn and maintain and creating boilerplate whenever the boundary is crossed.
+3. Ensuring interoperability is a serious development cost, both upfront and on an ongoing basis.
+4. It greatly increases our dependencies, increasing the churn we must deal with, risking cross-platform compatibility, worsening compile times and possibly increasing binary sizes.
+5. We are beholden to the whims of the larger UI framework we are depending on, and cannot adapt it to fit our needs without forking.
+6. The most commonly known UI framework (the web stack) has serious issues with its spec due to backwards compatibility demands and messy inheritance.
+7. Adding a separate UI solution increases the burden of learning a new tool for all users who are *not* familiar with it already.
+These users are typically more novice than those coming from an established development career, and can be easily overwhelmed by trying to navigate a complex integration.

+Overall, we feel that the disadvantages of doing so outweigh the advantages, even in the short-term.
+Of course, we will be learning and borrowing from existing frameworks aggressively, on both a conceptual and implementation level.
+Like with the rest of Bevy's development, if you feel there are important conceptual lessons we've missed, please join the conversation!

+Finally, there's nothing inherent about `bevy_ui` due to Bevy's modular design.
+Integration with other UI frameworks (like the popular nascent [`bevy_egui`](https://crates.io/crates/bevy_egui) crate) is fully possible from an external perspective; we should ensure that this remains feasible for others who wish to use a different stack.

 ### Approaches to styling

 Pick up a UI framework, and you'll find a new approach to styling.